 - 1¼ cup paleo all-purpose flour nut or seed version below

 - 1/2 tsp ground cardamom

 - pinch kosher salt

 - ½ cup walnuts coarsely chopped (plus more for garnish)

 - 8 ounces carrots coarsely grated (approx. 2 cups)

 Pre-heat oven to 350f degrees, line and lightly grease an 8-inch loaf pan with coconut oil.

 In an electric mixer bowl, whisk the eggs and coconut sugar on high for a few minutes until thick and foamy.
-Lastly, add the vanilla and switch to the paddle attachment if you have it.
+Lastly, add the vanilla and coconut oil, and switch to the paddle attachment if you have it.